 4. Clean Used CSS After Update

 When you initiate the process, WP Rocket will immediately start showing a new menu item for clearing used CSS.
 You can see this from your top admin bar under “WP Rocket > Clear Used CSS”.
-Clicking on this menu will delete all stored used CSS styles from your database table.
+Clicking on this menu will delete all stored used CSS styles from your server’s cache folder.

-- When you stuck with the progress bar while generating CSS (or find the error appears in Google PageSpeed), first clear your used CSS and disable optimize CSS delivery option.
+- When you stuck while generating CSS (based on database table status or errors in Google PageSpeed), first clear your used CSS and disable optimize CSS delivery option.
 Verify the above points 2 & 3 and wait for some time before retrying.
 Though it may take additional time to build the CSS again, it helps to confirm there are no problems from your side.

 5. Empty Backend WP Rocket Tables